News24 Weather: Change of Management and Rebranding

 In the wake of the 2012 merger of Foxtel and Austar, and the subsequent dissolution of XYZ Networks, it was announced that from 30 November 2012 management and operational responsibility for The Weather Channel would be assumed by Sky News Australia, with The Weather Channel to be re-launched as Sky News Weather in 2013.
 The rebrand took place on 25 January 2013.

 App & Streaming (2024–current)

-The Sky News App offers a free to use app showing the latest weather forecasts.
-The Sky News App also offers a subscription based live streaming of Sky News Weather.
+The News24 App offers a free to use app showing the latest weather forecasts.
+The News24 App also offers a subscription based live streaming of News24 Weather.